How to Use typing.Optional vs Union in Python 3.10+

 Is typing.Optional officially deprecated in Python 3.10+?

 No. It remains fully supported for backward compatibility.
-PEP 604 recommends T | None for cleaner syntax.
+PEP 604 recommends T | None for cleaner syntax, but there is no deprecation warning.

 How does mypy handle X | Y vs Union[X, Y] internally?